 Northside maintains a healthy dialogue with its constituency and will leverage all our usual communication methods to message out our reopening plans, as well as safety information pertaining to mitigating the risk of COVID-19 infection.
 In addition to our website, we send out a weekly e-newsletter, the Northside News, on Wednesdays (K-8) and Thursdays (Preschool), and use Instagram, Facebook, Twitter, and LinkedIn to reach our families.
 Class teachers also write weekly emails to each grade.
-We use the Honeywell alert system to send text messages, robocalls, and email messages to families.
-Information is also readily available on our Learning Management System Parent Portal, Veracross.
+We use our Learning and Management System, Veracross, to send email messages to families.
+Information is also readily available on this System Parent Portal.